 Camden is another family-friendly town on our list of fall foliage from New England to New York!
 Well-known as an East Coast summer destination, this seaside town is nonetheless fantastic to visit during autumn.
 And, with so many natural escapes around, you won’t need to go far to see the magic of fall!
 Every outdoor adventure will likely be located in Camden Hills State Park, which makes navigating the experience much simpler.
 Hike the beginner Mount Battie Trail for an introduction to Camden’s landscape.
 Because it’s not too steep, it is well-suited for younger kids.
 Next, Mount Megunticook offers more moderate hikes ideal for teens.
 The Merryspring Nature Center presents blooming flowers and fall foliage in a much more controlled setting, adjacent to a park area where kids can run around.
 To see the famous Camden lighthouse, end your day strolling along Curtis Island, an islet only accessible by boat.

 Last but not least on our list of best places to see fall foliage in New England with kids is Connecticut!
 Ride the Essex Steam Train.
 Then, meander through Connecticut’s North West Hills.
 Or, try other family-friendly activities when you vacation this autumn.
-With support from our Families Who Love to Travel families, we have gathered a few suggestions on the best activities to do with kids when visiting Connecticut during the autumn months.
+With support from our Families Who Love to Travel community, we have gathered a few suggestions on the best fall activities in New England during the autumn months.
 Some even rank as the best places to visit in fall on the East Coast!

 Litchfield is another one of Connecticut’s best fall foliage destinations!
 Attracting families with its verdant green pastures, rolling hills, and panoramic views of the Housatonic River, we guarantee you’ll love every minute you spend here with kids.
 This is especially true during mid-October when Litchfield showcases some of the state’s most vibrant pigments.
 Start your adventure at the nearby White Flower Farm.
 Stroll its peaceful gardens, as well as purchase some fresh snacks for the road.
 The Little Pond Boardwalk Trail is also one of the best trails to hike in town due to its flat, relatively short path.
 At the White Memorial Conservation Center, however, kill two birds with one stone by touring its gardens and historic museum.
 Want to see the fall leaves from an aerial view?
 Take a hot air balloon over Litchfield thanks to Aer Blarney Balloons!

 That rounds off our list of the 13 Best Places To See The Fall Foliage in New England!
-We hope you found this list chock-full of autumn-inspired travel destinations for your family.
+We hope you found this list chock-full of autumn-inspired travel destinations for your family, as well as great suggestions for New England fall foliage tours for families.
 Whether you are considering Vermont, Connecticut, New Hampshire, Maine, or Massachusetts, we are confident you will find stunning fall foliage for your family to adore.
-From gondola rides to hot air balloons to scenic hikes, your family had endless ways to enjoy any one of these best places to visit in fall on the East Coast!
+From gondola rides to hot air balloons to scenic hikes, your family had endless ways to enjoy any one of these best places to visit in the fall on the East Coast!